 Assistant Managers Claiming Misclassification Recover $16,000,000+ in Back Overtime Pay

-A very common problem – an employee is given the title of Assistant Manager or some similar “managerial” job title and classified as exempt from the overtime laws (meaning they are not paid overtime), but their duties and responsibilities do not involve any meaningful decision-making authority or supervision of other employees, or their compensation method fails to meet the minimum requirements under federal or state overtime law.
+Overtime Exemption MisclassificationAnother case of a very common problem; an employee is given the title of Assistant Manager or some similar “managerial” job title and classified as exempt from the overtime laws (meaning they are not paid overtime), but their duties and responsibilities do not involve any meaningful decision-making authority or supervision of other employees, or their compensation method fails to meet the minimum requirements under federal or state overtime law.
 The issue of misclassification of non-exempt employees as exempt employees to avoid paying overtime occurs in all types of industries, but has been particularly problematic for workers in the banking and financial services arena.

 This is by no means the only class or collective action overtime pay lawsuit settled by JPMorgan in recent years.
 Settlements in recent years include: $12 million paid to a class of bankers, tellers and other hourly workers in 12 states, and $42 million to a class of loan processors.
 Numerous other banks and financial institutions have also faced (and settled) overtime class or collective actions in recent years in which they were alleged to have misclassified workers ranging from tellers to financial advisors as being exempt from the FLSA’s overtime pay provisions.

 Why Do These Exemption Misclassifications Happen?From the outside, many wonder how and why some of the largest, richest and most sophisticated companies fail to properly classify thousands of their employees – even after repeated lawsuits and multi-million dollar settlements.
 While there is not one answer, the primary motive is almost always an aggressive approach to cutting labor costs by reducing and/or eliminating overtime pay, and at the same time, demanding more work hours out of employees.